HamaBarhamou/ALX-Header/CONTRIBUTING.md

 ## General Guidelines

 This page explains at a very low level how to contribute to ALX-Header.
-Also make sure you know [Working with remote repositories] (https://git-scm.com/book/fr/v2/Les-bases-de-Git-Travailler-avec-des-d%C3%A9p%C3%B4ts-distants).
+Make sure you know [Working with remote repositories] (https://git-scm.com/book/fr/v2/Les-bases-de-Git-Travailler-avec-des-d%C3%A9p%C3%B4ts-distants).

 ## Submit a useful issue